dotnet/maui-samples/README.md

 Restart Visual Studio after making this change.

+### iOS from Visual Studio
+To build and debug .NET 6 iOS applications from Visual Studio 2019 you must manually intall the .NET 6 SDK and iOS workloads on both **Windows and macOS** (Mac build host).

+If while connecting Visual Studio to your Mac through XMA you are prompted to install a different version of the SDK, you can ignore that since it refers to the legacy one.

+> Note: currently only the iOS simulator is supported.

+### Known Issues
+- There are no project property pages avaialble for both iOS and Android
+- Editors (i.e. Manifest editor, Entitlements editor, etc.) will fail to open, so as a workaround please open those files with the XML editor.

 ## Workarounds

 These are notes for things we had to workaround for these samples to work.